SFF: ATX Mending Lab

 At our postcard table, guests wrote about a piece of clothing that mattered to them and shared reflections on what they’d “mend” in Austin itself.
 These stories and wishes were displayed together, turning the space into a living room of community memory and civic imagination.

-Patch Drawing & Community Quilt Station
+Community Quilt Station

 Using upcycled fabric squares, fabric markers and thread, participants drew or wrote symbols, words, and memories tied to identity, place, and repair.
 Throughout the day, our team harvested these squares from a clothesline display and stitched them into a Collective Community Quilt - a growing tapestry of Austin’s many voices.